 The field of study in our project is the variability of customers with different parameters on their overall satisfaction in room/hotel listings of Airbnb at Singapore.
 The specific objective of this project is to analyze how customer reviews on types of rooms, price, location etc. will influence customer satisfaction.
 The goal of the analysis was to figure out whether room type, price, location and number of reviews will help the customers to book the rooms/hotels.

 AirPG is a community marketplace that allows property owners and travellers to connect with each other to rent unique vacation spaces around the world.

 Since our solution mimics AirBNB, we follow their functional style.

 AWS Tools used

-We, as a team planned to divide the work according to each members, preference and expertise.
-We used AWS tools for this project since most of us were already trained in AWS tools as part of our course with Great Learning.
+We, as a team planned to divide the work according to each member, preference and expertise.
+We used AWS tools for this project since most of us were already trained in AWS tools as part of our cloud computing course.

 Amazon S3( Simple Storage Service) to upload and store relevant data from Airbnb.